 “Any summary advice?
-A good friend is about to take a head of marketing role at a mid-sized company looking to grow.
-What’s your 1-2 lines of advice?”
+A good friend is about to take ahead of a marketing role at a mid-sized company looking to grow.
+What’re your 1-2 lines of advice?”

 If your job is to grow the company, just grow the company.

 “If people want to learn more about this type of stuff, are there other companies you think are doing well, blogs that you tend to read online, or things you think people should go check out?”

 I spend a lot of time on Twitter reading and getting ideas but ultimately I think every company, person, team, etc is gonna be different.
 So learn as much as you can, try everything that’s possible.
 The things that work, do more of them, the things that don’t work, learn from them.